CANO937/CANO937/README.md

-Here's a simplified version in English, written in a more casual tone:

 👨‍💻 About Me
-Hi there!
-I'm a student passionate about programming and all things tech.

-🚀 Highlight Project:
-I created VENERA, my own programming language, built from scratch. using Python
+I am a dedicated student with a strong interest in software development and emerging technologies.
+My focus is on building solid technical foundations while continuously expanding my expertise.

-🌱 Always Learning:
+🌱 Professional Growth
-I’m always looking for new challenges and ways to improve my skills.
+I am committed to ongoing learning and actively seek opportunities to enhance my skills through new challenges, innovative tools, and industry‑standard practices.

-📫 Let’s Connect:
+📫 Connect
-Feel free to check out my projects and reach out if you want to collaborate or chat about cool ideas!
+Feel free to explore my projects and reach out if you are interested in discussing potential collaborations or sharing insights on technology‑driven initiatives.

+🛠️ Technical Skills

+Programming Languages:	              C++, Python
+Areas of Interest:	                  Software Development, Algorithms, Problem Solving